 Overview

 An OpenAPI (formerly Swagger) specification is the contract describing what an API does, what data it expects, and what it returns.
-Documentation tools like Swagger UI, testing tools like Postman, and code generators like openapi-generator all read this single document and assume it is structurally correct.
-A spec that is even slightly malformed — a missing required field, a broken reference, a duplicate identifier — can break every tool downstream, often with confusing error messages pointing at the symptom rather than the actual mistake.
+Documentation tools like Swagger UI, testing tools like Postman, and code generators like openapi-generator all read this single document and assume it's structurally correct.
+A spec that's even slightly malformed, a missing required field, a broken reference, a duplicate identifier, can break every tool downstream, often with confusing error messages pointing at the symptom rather than the actual mistake.

 Validating an OpenAPI spec means checking two levels: is the YAML or JSON well-formed, and does the document conform to the OpenAPI schema's structural rules.
-This guide walks through both, plus the common errors that slip past a quick glance, then verification against real API behavior — the one thing no automated validator can check for you.
+This guide walks through both, then the common errors that slip past a quick glance, and finally verification against real API behavior, the one thing no automated validator can do for you.
 Run your spec through the OpenAPI Validator as you work through each step.

 What You Need